albatrossdigital/albatross-ubuntu-starter/README.md

 albatross-ubuntu-starter
 ========================

 All the software fit to develop websites.
-A bash script to set up the dev enviornments for Albatross Digital.
+A bash script to set up the dev enviornments for Albatross Digital on an clean Ubuntu (Linux Mint) OS.
 Includes LAMP for Drupal, node.js, sublime3 and more.

 Installation